pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 * A service account that can deploy BOSH, it has to have the `Owner` role.
 In this guide we'll call this service account `k1-bosh@cf-sandbox-twong.iam.gserviceaccount.com`
 * A VPC Network.
 We'll call it `cfcr-net` in this example.

-The official docs have [a terrform plan](https://docs-cfcr.cfapps.io/installing/gcp/deploying-bosh-gcp/#step-2-set-up-a-gcp-account-for-terraform) that will create the next set of prerequisites for you.
+The official docs have [a terraform plan](https://docs-cfcr.cfapps.io/installing/gcp/deploying-bosh-gcp/#step-2-set-up-a-gcp-account-for-terraform) that will create the next set of prerequisites for you.
 However, if you don't want to use terraform, I've listed out the individual elements you need below.

 * Another service account which will be used by the Kubernetes nodes.
 In our case we'll call it `k1-node@cf-sandbox-twong.iam.gserviceaccount.com` and it needs these roles:
   * `roles/compute.storageAdmin`